For more information on the watershed, see the Pomperaug Watershed Based Plan

 The Pomperaug River Watershed includes three main rivers, the Pomperaug, Nonnewaug, and Weekeepeemee, and the underground aquifer, as well as the land that encompasses these water resources.
 Many residents of the towns of Woodbury, Southbury and Bethlehem and many neighboring communities receive their water from the Pomperaug aquifer.

-While the layers of glacially deposited sand and gravel that make up the aquifer help filter and purify the water, it is not unlimited and its quality cannot be taken for granted as residential growth, land use and development continues to challenge the health of the watershed.
+While the layers of glacially deposited sand and gravel that make up the aquifer help filter and purify the water, it is not unlimited and its quality cannot be taken for granted as residential growth, land use and development continue to challenge the health of the watershed.
+For more watershed information, see the Pomperaug Watershed Based Plan

 This State of the Watershed presentation offers a summary of the health of local streams and aquifers in the Pomperaug River Watershed through the findings of the organization's recent scientific field research.
 Also highlighted are strategies watershed residents can implement to maintain and improve their local water quality.